Resident Assistant Recruitment Information

 To be eligible for the Resident Assistant position, you must meet all the following requirements:

-- You must maintain full-time stdent status (12 credits) while on staff
+- You must maintain full-time student status (12 credits) while on staff.

-- You must be able to arrive on campus and attend, and fully participate, in Fall RA training and hall opening
+- You must be able to arrive on campus and attend, and fully participate, in Fall RA training (Early August), which is mandatory.

 - Through the selection process, a successful candidate will demonstrate: